MicrosoftDocs/power-platform/power-virtual-agents/guidance/defining-chatbot-topics.md

 ## Different types of topics

 Typically, bot users have a specific question or problem they want to address or an issue they want resolved (their "task").
-The types of tasks usually undertaken by bot users (and, therefore, the types of bot topics you'll need to create) fit into three categories:
+The types of tasks undertaken by bot users (and, therefore, the types of bot topics you need to create) fit into three categories:

-1. **Informational**: for example "_What is…?_", "_When will…?_", "_Why…?_"
+1. **Informational**: for example, "_What is…?_", "_When will…?_", "_Why…?_"
 2. **Task completion**: "_I want to…_", "_How do I…?_"
 3. **Troubleshooting**: _"Something isn’t working…_", "_I got an error message…_"